Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/4.-Console-app-calls-web-API-with-PoP/README.md

 ### Code for the Console app

-The focus of this tutorial is Pop (Proof of Possession).
+The focus of this tutorial is PoP (Proof of Possession).

-With PoP, the programming model is a bit different than the way MSAL.NET usually works, as a Pop token contains information about the URL it's for, as well as the HTTP verb (POST, GET).
-Therefore to get a Pop token you will provide to MSAL an `HttpRequestMessage` and MSAL.NET will automatically populate the Authorization header of this message with a Pop token.
+With PoP, the programming model is a bit different from the way MSAL.NET usually works, as a PoP token contains information about the URL it's for, as well as the HTTP verb (POST, GET).
+Therefore, to get a PoP token you will provide to MSAL an `HttpRequestMessage` and MSAL.NET will automatically populate the Authorization header of this message with a PoP token.
 You'll need to:

-- Instantiate a `IPublicClientApplication` specifying `WithExperimentalFeatures()` as PoP is still an experimental feature for MSAL.NET (and not implemented for all the flows, only public client applications on .NET Framework)
+- Instantiate a `IPublicClientApplication` specifying `WithExperimentalFeatures()` as PoP is still an experimental feature for MSAL.NET (and not implemented for all the flows, only public client applications on .NET Framework).

    ```csharp
     var app = PublicClientApplicationBuilder.Create(ClientId)